SuleimanFarah/sunpy/Google-Summer-of-Code.md

 ## What is it?

-> Google Summer of Code is a global program focused on bringing more student developers into open source software development.
+> Google Summer of Code is a global, online program focused on bringing new contributors into open source software development.
-> Students work with an open source organization on a 10 week programming project during their break from school.
+> GSoC Contributors work with an open source organization on a 12+ week programming project under the guidance of mentors.

-We participate in [GSoC](http://summerofcode.withgoogle.com/) via the [OpenAstronomy umbrella organization.](http://openastronomy.org/gsoc/)
+We participate in [GSoC](https://summerofcode.withgoogle.com/) via the [OpenAstronomy umbrella organization](https://openastronomy.org/gsoc/).

-SunPy participated in 2013 for the first time and 2014 and 2015 under the [Python Software Foundation](https://wiki.python.org/moin/SummerOfCode/).
+**For anyone who wants to apply to GSoC, you should read these wiki pages and the linked advice.**

-**For anyone who wants to apply to GSoC, you should read the GSoC wiki pages and the linked advice.
-It will considerably help you to understand what is required to be successful for GSoC.**
+**It will considerably help you to understand what is required to be successful for GSoC.**

 ## Guidelines and helpful advice

 ### SunPy focused

-We have several wiki pages for GSoC with [[GSoC: Advice for Students]] being the main one.
+We have several pages for GSoC with [[GSoC: Advice for Students]] being the main one.

 We have a [[GSoC Application template | GSoC: Student Application Template]], it should form the basis for your application.